 If you have a problem with mice at your home or business, you likely have some questions about their behavior and what affects them.
 For example, you may wonder if mice like having the lights on.
-You may want to know what affect light has on mice.
+You may want to know what effect light has on mice.

 Mice Are Nocturnal Animals

 By nature, mice are nocturnal animals.
 What this means is that they are most active at night.
 They forage for food at night and avoid daylight as much as possible

 Because mice are nocturnal, their primary predators also stalk at night.
 These include cats, owls, and foxes.
 Understanding the natural patterns of mice can assist a home or business owner in dealing with these rodents.

 How Mice Perceive Light

 As nocturnal creatures, mice biologically respond to light differently than humans and other mammals.
 The eyes of mice have evolved differently and in a manner that permits them to see in the dark.
 The formation of the eyes of mice also permits them to see well in very dim light as well as pitch blackness.

 Mice are also able to respond to ultraviolet light.
 Most humans cannot see any ultraviolet light waves.
 Some children and younger people are able to see some ultraviolet light on the spectrum.